melezhik/sparrowdo/README.md

 # Including other Sparrowdo scenarios

-Because Sparrowdo scenarios are Perl6 code files, you're free to include other scenarios into "main" one using via Perl6 [EVALFILE](https://docs.perl6.org/routine/EVALFILE) mechanism:
+Because Sparrowdo scenarios are Raku code files, you're free to include other scenarios into "main" one using via Raku [EVALFILE](https://docs.raku.org/routine/EVALFILE) mechanism:

     $ cat sparrowfile